LarryIsBetter/Ledger-Live-Flatpak/README.md

 I made this for MYSELF and for MY PERSONAL USE.

-If you use this don't come crying to me if your wallet gets drained I don't know how secure this even is.
+If you use this don't come crying to me if your wallet gets drained I don't know how secure this is.

+You've been warned.

-This was made using the Flatpak-Builder from OpenSUSE's Tumbleweed Distrobox container so if you have issues I don't know try that.
+This was made using the Flatpak-Builder from OpenSUSE's Tumbleweed Distrakobox container so if you have issues I don't know try that.

 All the manifest does is download the AppImage from Ledger and packs it up into a Flatpak, it also enables Wayland and hardware acceleration be default.
 Simple and easy nothing else.